laidhimonthegreen/DH-MPavich/README.md

 # DH-MPavich
-Digital humanities project on books of Milorad Pavich.
+Digital humanities project on books of Milorad Pavich: keywords and named entities extraction.

+Presentation: